deyran/asp-net-razor-training/overview.md

 ### The program.cs file

 When the Razor application runs, the first thing executed is the program.cs file (entry point).
-This program is responsible for configuring web host and services and initializing the application.
+This program is responsible for configuring **web host** and **services** and **initializing the application**.
 In the file *Program.cs* we can see the following lines of code:

 ```
 var builder = WebApplication.CreateBuilder(args);